The heater and stones are the heart of a sauna and the convective loop and löyly cavity they create are its soul.

 - In March 2023 their founder posted on forums that the problems of premature element failure was due to customer mis-use, not a design or quality failure on the part of Huum.
 Interestingly no other manufacturer, including Harvia and other value brands, has had such problems of customer mis-use.

-Big Iron – There are reasons that you don’t see heavy iron or steel sauna stoves for sale in Finland, Sweden and elsewhere.
 A lot of the heat produced by the fire goes in to the steel instead of the stones and the steel then radiates that heat to bathers.
-That works well when we’re trying to heat people in a normal room where radiant is desirable but is the opposite of what we want in a sauna.
+That’s fine when we’re trying to heat people in a normal room where radiant is desirable or in a Russian Banya where radiant is expected and part of the experience, but is the opposite of what we want in a sauna.

-Of 24 kW of heat the fire produces, the stove produces in to the sauna perhaps 2 kW convection / 18 kW radiant / 3 kW conductive*.
-Ideally we want 24/0/0 but that’s impossible so maybe 19/3/1 (with 1kW still going up the flue) would be a good realistic target (the first two are I think the easiest changes to get the most bang for our buck).
+Of 24 kW of heat the fire produces, the standard Kuuma produces in to the sauna perhaps 2 kW convection / 18 kW radiant / 3 kW conductive*.
+Ideally we want 24/0/0 but that’s impossible so maybe 19/3/1 (with 1kW still going up the flue) would be a good realistic target (the first two below are I think the easiest changes to get the most bang for our buck).

-- It has some stones but little airflow so we’ll add airflow vents, about 2” high, along the entire bottom of the sides of the stone basket.
+- It has some stones but little airflow so we’ll add airflow vents, about 2” high, along the entire bottom of all of the sides of the stone basket.
 Now we’re at perhaps 4 kW / 16 kW / 3kW

 - It has quite minimal stone depth and mass (both are critical) so let’s add about 12” of height to the stone basket.
 So now we’re at maybe 8/12/3.
+This also reduces any problems of too hot of steam from water hitting the steel below the stones.

 - Let’s route the flue through the stones in a way to extract a bit more of that heat to become convective.
 Now we’re at 10/12/1.